 Scott McKay had some interesting things to say on his show about weight loss, so below is his video and an adapted version of the transcript.
-The video will automatically jump to the right spot when you play it:
+Jump to 1:10:50 to listen to the part I'm talking about:

 Does that mean I'm perfect?
 Believe me folks, I can sin with the best of them.
 I'm just telling you; I like to have my cheeseburgers and everything else (candy bars).
 I went out bought one last night, I bought two of them last night.
 I bought a couple of donuts and a couple slices of pizza at 7-Eleven.
 I think I bought eight slices because I wanted a pizza.
 You say ‘well you're a hypocrite.’
 No, I'm telling you the truth.
 I take care of myself and anybody who knows me will tell you the same thing.
 Ninety percent of my life I take care of business, you know from that world, but guess what?
 I'm going to have some fun.
 I'm not going to live like a rabbit or just a full-time rice eater or whatever.
 I'm I'm going live life.
 I'm going to enjoy some stuff out there that may not be good for me.
 I don't make it a habit.
 If you understand that, especially when it comes to body fat reduction, the hardest thing for people is this; they say ‘okay I'm going on a diet.’
 No, don't do that.
 Go on a lifestyle change.